amandashmore/4420-Final-Project/README.md

 # 4420-Final-Project
-Compilation of codes and sources used in our project!
+Compilation of code and sources used in our project!